Tarcontar/TPFanControl/README.md

 # TPFanControl

 This is a fork of https://github.com/cjbdev/TPFanControl.
 I've added a fix to allow TPFanControl to correctly control both fans FAN1 and FAN2 on Lenovo ThinkPad P53.
 This has only been tested on my P53 notebook.
-A working release build is included in releases area, but it will need to be run each boot, or added to run at startup.
+A working release build is included in [releases area](https://github.com/stenri/TPFanControl/releases).

 I use Visual Studio 2019 to build the project, earlier/later versions may work as well but are not tested.